colearninglounge/co-learning-lounge/Technology/Artificial Intelligence/CLL_ML_full_course.md

 ## <div align="center"><ins>What will you get out of this course?</ins></div>

--  You’ll get to understand the entire machine learning pipeline.
+-  You’ll get to understand the entire **Machine Learning** pipeline.
--  You’ll get to learn abstract topics such as Exploratory Data Analysis.
+-  You’ll get to learn abstract topics such as **Statistics** & **Exploratory Data Analysis**.
--  You’ll learn methods to identify outliers and methods to eliminate it’s effects.
+-  You’ll learn methods to identify **Outliers** and methods to eliminate it’s effects.
--  You’ll get to learn dimensionality reduction.
+-  You’ll get to learn **Dimensionality Reduction**.
--  You’ll be delving into the intricacies of different machine learning algorithms.
+-  You’ll be delving into the **intricacies** of different ML algorithms.
--  You’ll get to understand the nuances of Hyperparameter tuning.
+-  You’ll get to understand the nuances of **Hyperparameter tuning**.
 -  You’ll be getting hands on experience through Weekly Assignments.
--  You’ll be able to reach out to peers and mentors through sync ups occurring twice per week.
+-  You’ll be able to reach out to peers and mentors through sync ups every Wednesday and Friday.
--  You’ll be guided throughout the process by our mentors through daily status checks.
--  You’ll get to submit your work on Kaggle as a notebook.
+-  You’ll get to submit your work on **Kaggle** as a notebook.
--  You’ll be building a strong LinkedIn profile visible to recruiters.
+-  You’ll be building a strong **LinkedIn profile** visible to recruiters.
--  We will teach you to create the content and increase social media (LinkedIn) presence to build your self brand during the course(If you are interested)
+-  We will teach you to **create the content** and increase LinkedIn presence to **build your self-brand** during the course(If you are interested)
--  This course should give enough confidence to solve the ML/DL assignments given by company's for the ML role.
+-  This course should give enough **confidence to solve** the ML/DL assignments given by company's for the ML role.

 ## <div align="center"><ins>Post - course benefits</ins></div>

--  Get your Resume and GitHub reviewed by experts.
+-  Get your Resume and GitHub reviewed by experts. *[Additional service at cheaper price]*
 -  Once you have undertaken and completed the course, you will get full-fledged support from our mentors from the community for any technical help, guidance, etc.
 - As most of the company prefer giving assignment to the candidate for ML role, we can help you to mentor for same.
 - As we have mentored and we know your skills and achievement, we will refer you for any AI/ML job which fits your profile.